GA-CyberWorkforceAcademy/GTA-Labs/xsite.md

 - Try using the following JavaScript snippet to display an alert window in the browser of anyone visiting your profile page:
 ```
-<script>alert('XSS');</script>
+<script>alert('XSS is bad');</script>
 ```
-  If you embed the above JavaScript code in your profile (e.g. in the brief description field), then any user who views your profile will see the alert window.
+- After saving this, you will be returned to your profile page.
+This shoud cause the browser to render this script and provide a pop-up alert.
+Try loggin out and testing this from an innocent victim's account.

- In this case, the JavaScript code is short enough to be typed into the short description field.
-If you want to run a long JavaScript, but you are limited by the number of characters you can type in the form, you can store the JavaScript program in a standalone file, save it with the .js extension, and then refer to it using the src attribute in the \<script\> tag.
+In this example, the JavaScript code is short enough to be typed into the short description field.
+If you want to run a longer JavaScript snippet, but you are limited by the number of characters you can type into the form, you can take a different approach.

+Store the JavaScript program in a standalone file, save it with the .js extension, and then refer to it using the 'src' attribute in the <script> tag.
 See the following example:

 ```
 <script type="text/javascript"